noiseprotocol/noise_spec/noise.md

  * 48-byte encrypted Curve25519 static public key (+16 bytes for GCM MAC)
  * Encrypted payload - minimum 18 bytes (2 for padding length, 16 for MAC; more if padding or handshake extensions are sent)

-Following this the session is `Split()` so both parties can send messages.
+Following this `Fission()` splits off a separate session so both parties can send a stream of messages.
 To indicate they have finished sending data they each send a message with branch number 1.

 10. Security Considerations
 ===========================